Contents

 There’s a standard account with no tax-free benefits (a General Investment Account), for buying stocks, shares and funds.

-Then there’s an ISA account (a Stocks & Shares ISA), where all your investing is tax-free!
+There’s an ISA account (a Stocks & Shares ISA), where all your investing is tax-free!
 (You can only pay into one of these per year, and add up to £20,000).
-Just like the standard account, this account is just for buying stocks, shares and funds directly.

 CFD account

-By the way, there’s no self-invested personal pension (SIPP) account option.
+Unfortunately, there’s no self-invested personal pension (SIPP) account option.
 Which is where you can make investments yourself, within a pension, and benefit from tax-free saving and a government bonus of 25% added automatically.

 Range of investments